felippeduran/asteroids/README.md

 * There's no loading screen pre-loaded in the scene to avoid transition gaps between splash screen and UI.
 * Assuming the simplicity of the game, UI unresponsiveness related to just-in-time loading of UI views were ignored.

+**AI Disclaimer**: The Cursor IDE was used to develop this project.
+AI was used for simple/boilerplate code completion and to execute pre-planned refactors.
+AI was not used to implement logic, neither define or implement the code architecture and key concepts.

 ## Project Details

 ### General Structure